 - making the transfer of important existing contracts to be a condition of sale

 - structuring the payment of the sale in stages – some part of the purchase price could be retained for a certain period and if necessary placed in trust with a solicitor or estate agent

 - ensuring any representations made by the seller – whether written or otherwise – are guaranteed by the seller as correct and that this guarantee is incorporated as a condition in the contract

 - inserting a restraint of trade clause in the contract – this will restrict the previous owner from operating a similar business within a certain distance for a number of years

 - checking if there are long service leave liabilities for existing employees.

 - prepare the proposed assignment of lease

-- use ASIC's business name register and company and other registers to search the name of the existing business to ensure that the seller has free and clear ownership of the business and has full rights to transfer the business to you
+- use ASIC's business name register, and company and other registers to search the name of the existing business to ensure the seller has free and clear ownership of the business and has full rights to transfer the business to you

 Business name register